singh-man/books/crackingTheCoding/19_hints.md

 Amazon.com's #1 Best-Selling  Interview Book

 I  am  not  a  recruiter.
 I  am  a software  engineer.
-And as such.
-I  know what it's like to be asked to whip up brilliant algorithms  on the spot and then write flawless code  on a whiteboard.
+And as such, I  know what it's like to be asked to whip up brilliant algorithms  on the spot and then write flawless code  on a whiteboard.
 I've been through  this-as a candidate and as an interviewer.

-Cracking the Coding Interview.
-6th Edition is here to help you through this process, teaching you what you need to know and enabling you to perform at your very best.
+Cracking the Coding Interview, 6th Edition is here to help you through this process, teaching you what you need to know and enabling you to perform at your very best.
 I've coached  and  interviewed   hundreds   of  software engineers.
 The result is this book.

-Learn how  to uncover  the  hints and hidden  details  in a question, discover how to break down a problem  into manageable chunks. develop techniques to unstick yourself when   stuck.  learn  (or re-learn)  core  computer science   concepts.   and    practice on 189 interview questions and solutions.
+Learn how  to uncover  the  hints and hidden  details  in a question, discover how to break down a problem  into manageable chunks, develop techniques to unstick yourself when   stuck,  learn  (or re-learn)  core  computer science   concepts,   and    practice on 189 interview questions and solutions.

-These  interview questions are  real: they  are  not  pulled out  of computer science  textbooks.
-They reflect  what's truly being  asked at the  top companies. so that you can be as prepared  as possible.
+These  interview questions are  real; they  are  not  pulled out  of computer science  textbooks.
+They reflect  what's truly being  asked at the  top companies, so that you can be as prepared  as possible.

+### WHAT'S INSIDE?

 - 189 programming interview questions, ranging from the basics  to the  trickiest algorithm  problems.
 - A walk-through  of how to derive each solution, so that you can learn how to get there yourself.
-- Hints on how to solve each of the 189 questions. just like what you would get  in a real interview.
+- Hints on how to solve each of the 189 questions, just like what you would get  in a real interview.
 - Five proven strategies  to tackle  algorithm  questions, so that you can solve questions you haven't seen.
-- Extensive  coverage of essential topics. such  as big 0 time. data structures. and core algorithms.
+- Extensive  coverage of essential topics, such  as big O time, data structures, and core algorithms.
-- A "behind  the scenes· look at how top companies. like Google  and  Facebook. hire developers.
+- A "behind  the scenes" look at how top companies, like Google  and  Facebook, hire developers.
-- Techniques to prepare  for and ace  the ·soft" side of the interview: behavioral questions.
+- Techniques to prepare  for and ace  the "soft" side of the interview: behavioral questions.
 - For interviewers and companies: details on what makes a good  interview question and hiring process.

 Gayle   Laakmann   McDowell   is the founder and CEO of CareerCup and the author of Cracking  the  PM Interview and Cracking the Tech Career.

-Gayle has a strong background in software development. having worked  as a software  engineer at Google.
-Microsoft. and  Apple.
-At Google. she  interviewed hundreds  of software  engineers and evaluated thousands of hiring  packets as   part   of   the hiring committee.
+Gayle has a strong background in software development, having worked  as a software  engineer at Google, Microsoft, and  Apple.
+At Google, she  interviewed hundreds  of software  engineers and evaluated thousands of hiring  packets as   part   of   the hiring committee.
 She holds a B.S.E. and M.S.E. in computer science  from the University of Pennsylvania and an MBA from the Wharton School.

 She now consults with tech companies to improve their hiring process  and with startups to prepare  them  for acquisition interviews.